Inplex-sys/binance-coinbase-report/README.md

 #### Conclusion

 While Coinbase and Binance provide significant convenience and accessibility for cryptocurrency transactions, their practices pose substantial risks to user privacy and anonymity.
 By saving IP addresses and linking them to customer token addresses, along with collaborating with law enforcement agencies, these exchanges compromise the core principles of privacy and decentralization that cryptocurrencies were founded upon.
 Users must be aware of these risks and take proactive measures to protect their privacy and maintain the anonymity that is central to the cryptocurrency ethos.
 Through the adoption of decentralized platforms, privacy-focused cryptocurrencies, and enhanced personal security measures, users can better safeguard their financial privacy in an increasingly monitored digital landscape.

-This report aims to inform users about the privacy implications of using major cryptocurrency exchanges and empower them with the knowledge to make more secure and private choices in the digital financial landscape.